lcnsqr/petsc-arg/Rationale.md

 program.
 Originally, PETSc supported only distributed and SMP architectures, but current versions also support GPU programming [5].

-The abstraction layer provided by PETSc enables writing highly efficient generic parallel code  which is  portable to  any of these  three categories.
+The abstraction layer provided by PETSc enables the writing of highly efficient generic parallel code  which is  portable to  any of these  three categories.
 The PETSc toolkit is organized as follows:

 ![PETSc diagram](pictures/petsc-diagram.svg)